 Iberostar Rose Hall has 7 quality restaurants, serving both buffet and a la carte.
 Reservations are generally required for dinner in the a la cartes.

-Teppanyaki Kiniro serves Japanese and has a teppanyaki tasting menu while Port Maria does a range Jamaican classics such as jerk barbecue and coconut shrimp.
+Teppanyaki Kiniro serves Japanese and has a teppanyaki-tasting menu while Port Maria does a range of Jamaican classics such as jerk barbecue and coconut shrimp.

 Then finally there is the gourmet showpiece Es Palau Restaurant which serves French haute cuisine.
 During the day most of these venues are relaxed during the day but have an ‘evening casual’ dress code for dinner – generally meaning no tee-shirts or shorts.

 The Cornwall is a buffet restaurant with great spreads for breakfast lunch and dinner.
 No dress code there at any time, and so too at the Beach Grill, which serves hot dogs, fries, burgers, as well as more healthy stuff – salads, sandwiches and pasta dishes etc.

 As mentioned above guests at Iberostar Grand Rose Hall also have access to the many more restaurants of the two other adjacent Iberostar all-inclusives, and there is 24-hour room service.